efficios/ctf/common-trace-format-specification.md

     assigned to events contained within the packet.
 The timestamp at the beginning of an event packet is guaranteed to be less than or equal to the timestamp at the end of that event packet.
-The timestamp at the beginning of an event packet is guaranteed to be grater than or equal to timestamps at the beginning of any prior packet within the same stream.
+The timestamp at the beginning of an event packet is guaranteed to be greater than or equal to timestamps at the beginning of any prior packet within the same stream.
 The timestamp at the end of an event packet is guaranteed to be less than or equal to the timestamps at the end of